Skip to content

 Charter in Koufonisia: What to Expect

-A yacht charter to Koufonisia is, above all, an exercise in considered simplicity.
-The islands — Ano Koufonisi (inhabited) and Kato Koufonisi (largely deserted) — sit at the south-eastern edge of the Cyclades, forming part of the Small Cyclades alongside Iraklia, Schinoussa, and Donoussa.
-What they lack in grandeur they compensate for in intimacy: small-boat harbours, fish tavernas built directly over the water, and a shoreline sculpted into a succession of natural pools by millennia of Aegean wind and wave.
-Arriving on a private yacht means bypassing the ferry schedule entirely and positioning yourself exactly where the light falls best — at anchor, on your own terms.
+A Koufonisia charter is an exercise in simplicity.
+The islands — Ano Koufonisi (inhabited) and Kato Koufonisi (largely deserted) — sit at the southeastern edge of the Cyclades, part of the Small Cyclades alongside Iraklia, Schinoussa, and Donoussa.
+What they lack in scale they hold in intimacy: small-boat harbours, fish tavernas built over the water, and a shoreline cut into a run of natural pools by Aegean wind and wave.
+Arriving by yacht bypasses the ferry schedule and positions you where the light falls best — at anchor, on your own terms.

 Anchorages & Highlights

-The main port of Ano Koufonisi offers stern-to berthing for visiting yachts and acts as your base for provisioning and evening dining along the quayside.
-For swimming, head south-east to the celebrated beach of Pori, accessible by a short sail around the island's eastern flank and offering crystalline shallows over white sand — an anchorage that rewards those who arrive early in the day.
-Fanos Beach, reached by yacht from the north-east, combines golden sand with a dramatic rock arch and is among the finest anchorage stops in the Small Cyclades.
-Kato Koufonisi, a short passage south, provides a near-uninhabited anchorage in Nero Bay — a protected inlet ideal for overnight stays in settled conditions — and access to the wild, wave-carved rock pools at Italida, which are best experienced from a tender.
-The passage between the two islands, known locally as the Steno, offers a sheltered afternoon anchorage used by experienced skippers who know how to read its gentle tidal shifts.
+The main port of Ano Koufonisi has stern-to berthing for visiting yachts and serves as the base for provisioning and evening dining along the quay.
+For swimming, head southeast to Pori, a short sail around the eastern flank, with clear shallows over white sand — an anchorage best reached early in the day.
+Fanos Beach, reached from the northeast, combines golden sand with a rock arch and is among the better anchorage stops in the Small Cyclades.
+Kato Koufonisi, a short passage south, has a near-uninhabited anchorage in Nero Bay — a protected inlet for overnight stays in settled conditions — and access to the wave-carved rock pools at Italida, best reached by tender.
+The passage between the two islands, known locally as the Steno, is a sheltered afternoon anchorage for skippers who know how to read its tidal shifts.

 Best Time to Charter in Koufonisia

-June and September represent the optimum months for a Koufonisia yacht charter.
-Meltemi winds — the prevailing north-northwesterlies of the Aegean summer — are manageable rather than punishing at this latitude in early and late season, allowing comfortable sailing between the Small Cyclades and reliable overnight anchoring.
-July and August bring stronger winds and significantly more charter traffic into the main port; experienced crews relish the sailing conditions, but berths require earlier planning.
-Spring arrivals in May find the island almost entirely private, with wildflowers on the hillsides and tavernas just reopening for the season.
+June and September are the best months for a Koufonisia charter.
+The Meltemi — the prevailing north-northwesterlies of an Aegean summer — is manageable at this latitude in early and late season, allowing comfortable sailing between the Small Cyclades and reliable overnight anchoring.
+July and August bring stronger winds and much more charter traffic into the main port; experienced crews enjoy the conditions, but berths need earlier planning.
+May arrivals find the island almost entirely private, wildflowers on the hillsides, tavernas just reopening for the season.

 Getting There

-Koufonisia is most naturally approached as part of a Small Cyclades circuit departing from Naxos or Paros — both well-served by road and air — making it well-suited to a seven- or ten-day charter itinerary through the southern Cyclades.
-Aris Drivas Yachting has been designing bespoke Aegean itineraries since 1972 and holds particular expertise in routing clients through the less-frequented island groups where sailing conditions, local knowledge, and timing are what separate a good charter from an exceptional one.
-Whether you are considering a bareboat passage or a crewed charter with a full itinerary planned from Athens, the ADY team is available to advise on the right vessel, the right season, and the right sequence of anchorages.
-We invite you to submit a charter enquiry and allow our team to build your Koufonisia itinerary from the waterline up.
+Koufonisia is best approached as part of a Small Cyclades circuit departing from Naxos or Paros — both well served by road and air — which suits a seven- or ten-day itinerary through the southern Cyclades.
+Aris Drivas Yachting has designed Aegean itineraries since 1972 and routes clients through the less-frequented island groups, where conditions, local knowledge, and timing make the difference.
+Whether a bareboat passage or a crewed charter planned from Athens, the team can advise on the vessel, the season, and the sequence of anchorages.
+Contact our charter team to build your Koufonisia itinerary.

 Highlights